Thndr

 4.5

 ⚑ Switching cost: Alpha v2 announced, robo-advisory licence pending – architecture in progress, not live.
-Scope clarity 5.0: the June 2026 unified home screen helps, but Thndr is still publicly known as "the EGX app."
+On scope clarity: the June 2026 unified home screen helps, but Thndr is still publicly known as "the EGX app."
 A new user cannot tell from the product alone whether it replaces a brokerage, a savings account, or a wealth manager.
 This score rises when the super-app identity consolidates.

 Thndr sits at roughly 4 stars.
 Strong entry, underdeveloped depth.